 NOTE 2: All complete, on-point, on-time versions earn full credit.
-If you miss an earlydocument deadline entirely you may lose all credit for the version as well as lose out on opportunities for follow-up assignments, unless you demonstrate your encounter with rare, uncontrollable circumstances.
+If you miss an early-document deadline entirely you may lose all credit for the version as well as lose out on opportunities for follow-up assignments, unless you demonstrate your encounter with rare, uncontrollable circumstances.
 It's your responsibility to discuss this with me.

-It's Complicated, Version 1
+It's Complicated

-Demonstrate to an intelligent and interested reader that a concept, action, claim, principle, approach, situation, or solution he or she may be considering-an idea that may seem to reasonable people to be perfectly clear and straightforward-is in fact complicated, difficult, and/or extensively intertwined with other choices or actions.
+Demonstrate to an intelligent and interested reader that some part of the topic you've been investigating that seems straightforward is in fact complicated, multifaceted, and/or extensively intertwined with other choices or actions.